 Overnight: Marriott Mena House (B,L,D)

 Day 4: Cairo / Flight to Luxor

 Today, take a brief flight to Luxor to explore the Karnak and Luxor Temples.

 Luxor, part of the city of Thebes, was an important political and religious center.
-The Karnak Temple Complex is the largest man-made religious building on the east bank of Luxor and one of the most important places of worship during the New Kingdom.
+Covering 200 acres of the city's east bank is the Karnak Temple Complex, one of the most important places of worship during the New Kingdom.
 This site is a fusion of stone structures, including an avenue of human-headed sphinxes, grand pylons, and towering obelisks, which experienced various phases of construction and restoration over a nearly 2,000-year period.